Snehapattar22/python_projects/README.md

-# Here are some python projects
+# Here are some python projects made by me